sickozell/SickoCV/README.md

 ## Toggler / Toggler Compact
 ### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA, in regular and compact form factor
-#### - Purposes:
+#### - Simple purposes:
 - mute/unmute CV or mono/stereo AUDIO signals according to an ASR envelope activated by a GATE or Toggle Triggers
 - ASR envelope generator
 - ASR envelope generator with builtin VCA
 #### - Usage:
 **TOGGLE MODE:**

-on receiving a trigger on TRG/GTE input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
+on receiving a trigger on TRIG input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
 On next trigger it will interrupt L+(R) outputs and set the GATE output to low.

 Attack, sustain and release knob set the envelope of the routed signal when triggered.